 Pa Mele 'O Hokulea 'Ukulele Academy

-Private lessons are perfect of anyone that might need a slower paced lesson or want to move at a more advanced pace than the group lessons.
-We can supplement the group classes or develop an area of your personal interest.
+PRIVATE LESSONS are perfect of anyone that might need a slower paced lesson or want to move at a more advanced pace than the group lessons.
+We can supplement the group classes or develop your personal interest.
 They are also great for kids.
 Children should be of reading age.
-Private lessons are typically in my home in Soquel or within local driving distance.
+Private lessons are typically in my home in Soquel or with in local driving distance.
 Available Mon-Fri.
 Call for an appointment.
+Gift certificates are available.

 Michelle Kiba (831) 334-8537 or email me at: MichelleKiba@Rocketmail.com